GNOME Core Applications

-GNOME Core Applications is a software suite of approximately 30 application software that are packaged as part of the standard free and open-source GNOME desktop environment.
-GNOME Core Applications have the look and feel of the GNOME desktop, and often utilize the Adwaita design language.
-Some applications have been written from scratch and others are ports.
+The GNOME Core Applications (also known as Apps for GNOME) are a software suite of software applications that are packaged as part of the standard free and open-source GNOME desktop environment.
+GNOME Core Applications have a consistent look and feel to the GNOME desktop, utilize the Adwaita design language and tightly integrate with the GNOME desktop.
+GNOME Core Applications are developed and maintained through GNOME's official GitLab instance.